 Figma is a powerful tool that allows you to create responsive designs, but since Maze allows you to test on devices with different screen sizes, you can run into trouble if your prototype isn’t designed to adjust to different screen heights.

-If you need to update these settings in an existing project, please update the ‘Constraint’ properties in Figma, then go back to your maze and click Refresh my prototype to reflect these updates.
+If you need to update these settings in an existing project, please update the ‘Constraint’ properties in Figma, then go back to your draft maze and click Refresh my prototype to reflect these updates.

 If you've already sent your test live, it won’t be possible to refresh the prototype.
 In that case, please duplicate the test, make the necessary edits in Figma, then go back to the duplicated maze test and click Refresh my prototype to see these changes.

 If you have any questions or concerns, please let our Support team know — we'll be happy to help!